praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 LLVM is fast, but RyuJIT is faster!

 * **`System.Numerics.Vector4` is back on top**
-It's good to see that the x64 mono is able to optimize the SIMD vector.
+It's good to see that the x64 Mono is able to optimize the SIMD vector.

     Except when it can't.
 Oddly, it wasn't able to